Other products

 A manufacturer who is approved to incorporate veterinary medicinal products or premixtures containing such products directly at any concentration must be responsible for mixing when incorporation is less than 2 kg per tonne for final feed.

-The premix should be mixed with oil before incorporation in to dry feed.
+The premix should be mixed with oil before incorporation into dry feed.

 Table: Examples of incorporation rates: